-The first Fort Kearny was built in 1847 at Nebraska City, consisting of one lone log blockhouse sitting atop a hill over the Missouri River.
-Soldiers returning from the Mexican War wintered there.
-However, just a year later, the military decided that the site was ill-chosen and a new fort was built some two hundred miles west on the south bank of the Platte River and about halfway between Forts Leavenworth, Kansas and Fort Laramie, Wyoming.
+The first Fort Kearny was built in 1847 at Nebraska City, Nebraska, which consisted of one lone log blockhouse sitting atop a hill over the Missouri River.
+Soldiers returning from the Mexican-American War wintered there.
+However, just a year later, the military decided that the site was ill-chosen, and a new fort was built some 200 miles west on the south bank of the Platte River, about halfway between Fort Leavenworth, Kansas, and Fort Laramie, Wyoming.

-This new fort was first called Fort Childs, but then took the name of the original fort in Nebraska City.
-The new post, established along the Oregon-California Trail route, was soon protecting thousands of westward bound pioneers who camped in the wide Platte Valley around the fort.
-Reports estimate that on some days over five hundred ox teams passed the fort.
+This new fort was first called Fort Childs but then took the name of the original fort in Nebraska City.
+The new post, established along the Oregon-California Trail, was soon protecting thousands of westward-bound pioneers who camped in the wide Platte Valley around the fort.
+Reports estimate that on some days, over 500 ox teams passed the fort.
 The post also served as an ammunition depot and protected peaceable Indians in the area from hostiles and outlaws.

 One traveler, a member of the Utah Expedition, wrote a detailed description of the frontier post when he passed through in 1857:

 On the west side of the parade ground stands the house of the commanding officer.
 It is a large, ill-shaped, unpainted structure, two stories high, with piazzas along its entire front on both floors.
-Within, however, the building is much more respectable being commodious, comfortable, well finished and neatly finished.
-Directly opposite the commanding officer’s house, on the other side of the square, is the soldier’s barracks, seventy feet by thirty feet, and two stories high.
-The barracks has never been finished and now is in bad order.
-It can accommodate very well eighty-four men.
+Within, however, the building is much more respectable, being commodious, comfortable, well-finished, and neatly finished.
+Directly opposite the commanding officer’s house, on the other side of the square, is the soldier’s barracks, 70 feet by 30 feet and two stories high.
+The barracks were never been finished and now are in bad order.
+It can accommodate 84 men very well.
 There are in it now between ninety and one hundred men.
-The other wooden buildings are the officers’ quarters, the hospital and the sutler’s store.
-These structures do not present a very inviting appearance to the eye, but they are charming places compared to the spectacle of twenty-four long, winding, broken-backed, falling down mud buildings.
-These are of all sizes, the largest one being about one hundred forty feet long, forty feet wide and twelve feet high.”
+The other wooden buildings are the officers’ quarters, the hospital, and the sutler’s store.
+These structures do not present a very inviting appearance to the eye, but they are charming places compared to the spectacle of 24 long, winding, broken-backed, falling-down mud buildings.
+These are of all sizes, the largest one being about 140 feet long, 40 feet wide, and 12 feet high.”

-During these years, hostilities among the Plains tribes, particularly the Cheyenne and Sioux, gradually mounted and become more wide-spread until it became an all out war in 1864.
+During these years, hostilities among the Plains tribes, particularly the Cheyenne and Sioux, gradually mounted and became more widespread until it became an all-out war in 1864.
 Violence erupted all along the Platte and Little Blue Rivers in Nebraska as wagon trains were attacked, members of the trains killed and scalped, and the wagons plundered and burned.
-During this time Fort Kearny became one of the central points for the army and the home of the First Nebraska Cavalry and the Seventh Iowa Cavalry.
-During these dangerous times, westward bound wagon trains were not allowed to proceed until there were fifty wagons or more and soldier guards were sent along with the wagon trains and stagecoaches.
+During this time, Fort Kearny became one of the central points for the army and the home of the First Nebraska Cavalry and the Seventh Iowa Cavalry.
+During these dangerous times, westward-bound wagon trains were not allowed to proceed until there were fifty wagons or more, and soldier guards were sent along with the wagon trains and stagecoaches.
 Earthwork fortifications were built at the fort in anticipation of an attempted attack on the post.

-The completion of the Union Pacific Railroad in 1869 reduced the flow of wagons on the Oregon-California Trail, spelling a death knell for Dobytown and on May 17, 1871, the last soldiers departed from Fort Kearny.
+The completion of the Union Pacific Railroad in 1869 reduced the flow of wagons on the Oregon-California Trail, spelling a death knell for Dobytown.
+On May 17, 1871, the last soldiers departed from Fort Kearny.

 Fort Kearny State Historical Park is about seven miles southeast of Kearney, Nebraska.